tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

      - '4000:80'
 ```

-After that, you have to recreate the stack by executing the following commands while being in a `tf2pickup.fi` folder containing environment files and the `docker-compose.yml` file:
+After that, you must restart all containers.
+You can do this by executing the following commands while being in a `tf2pickup.fi` folder containing both the `.env` and `docker-compose.yml` file:

 ```bash
 docker-compose down